What is card fraud?

 Westpac’s Fraud Money Back Guarantee

 Our Westpac Fraud Money Back Guarantee ensures that customers will be reimbursed for any unauthorised transactions provided that the customer has not contributed to the loss and contacted Westpac promptly.
 Refer to your card’s terms and conditions for full details, including when a customer will be liable.

 What does Westpac do when there is suspected fraud on your card?

-- We’ll stop your card and companion cards (and the card of any additional cardholders) and issue new cards
+- We’ll stop your card (including your PartPay Card and the cards of any additional cardholders) and issue new cards

 - We will provide you with a case number and send you a 'Transaction Investigation Request' form which outlines the list of transactions you believe are fraudulent